yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     }
 ```

-2. Access the Swagger UI for your published Service Fabric Web API at a URL that looks like this: <http://contosoeventssf-SUFFIX.eastus.cloudapp.azure.com:8082/swagger/ui/index>
+2. Access the Swagger UI for your published Service Fabric Web API at a URL that looks like this: <http://contosoeventssf-SUFFIX.eastus.cloudapp.azure.com:8082/swagger/ui/index>.

 3. Access the Orders API and select the POST method for the /api/orders endpoint.
 From there you can submit a new order using the JSON above.

     ![In the POST method for api/orders section, the order field now contains the previous JSON.
 At the bottom, the Try it out button is circled.](media/image175.png "POST /api/orders section")

-4. Once you get back a 200 response code, the order id will be returned in the Response Body
+4. Once you get back a 200 response code, the order id will be returned in the Response Body.

     ![In the Try it out section, the Response Body unique order ID is circled.](media/image176.png "Try it out section")

-5. In the Azure portal, navigate to your Cosmos DB account
+5. In the Azure portal, navigate to your Cosmos DB account.

-6. Go to Cosmos DB Data Explorer, and query for the order id to see the new extended state actually persisted to the database, as you did in Exercise 3, Task 6, Steps 7-9
+6. Go to Cosmos DB Data Explorer, and query for the order id to see the new extended state actually persisted to the database, as you did in Exercise 3, Task 6, Steps 7-9.

     ![In the Azure Cosmos DB account, on the top menu, the New SQL Query button is circled.
 In the left column, under Collections,TicketManager is expanded, and Orders is circled.
 In one column, on the Query 1 tab, in the Query 1 field, an ID in red is circled.
 In the Results pane at the bottom, the same order ID is circled.
 The Execute Query button is circled as well. ](media/image177.png "Azure Cosmos DB account")